brinkbrink/cards-redux/README.md

 # cards-redux
-Cards repo again, but with JavaScript this time.
+Cards repo again, but with JavaScript and a database this time.